Quad-SMU

 - +/- 15V power supplies

 - Group floating: common ground.
-Ground error

-(crosstalk) is minimized with independent DUT_GND
+- Ground error (crosstalk) is minimized with

-sensing.
+independent DUT_GND sensing.

 - Small enclosure

-- Touch LCD front panel
+- Touch LCD or OLED front panel

 - USB SCPI interface